-While it varies from state to state in terms of legality, Delta 8 has become one of hemp’s most popular compounds due to its buzzy, exciting properties.
+Delta 8, derived from hemp, has gained significant attention for its potential therapeutic properties, though its legal status can vary by state.
 New to cannabis?
 Here are a few questions you might have.
-Does Delta 8 get you high?
+Does Delta 8 have psychoactive properties?
 Does delta 8 show up on a drug test?
 How is it made?
 What’s the difference between Delta 8 and Delta 9?
 Here’s a closer look at Delta 8.

 What Is Delta 8?

 There are more than 100 cannabinoids in cannabis Sativa plants, but Delta 8 THC is rarely found in significant quantities.
 In addition to CBD and Delta 9 THC (what we typically associate with weed), researchers have discovered that other cannabinoids have positive effects on the body as well.
-The effects of Delta 8 are similar to those of Delta 9, the user might experience the overwhelming sensations associated with Delta 9 (what we typically associate with euphoria, relaxation, and mental health benefits).
+Delta 8’s effects are thought to be similar but milder than those of Delta 9, which is typically associated with feelings of relaxation and potential mental health benefits.

 Delta 8 Can Come From Hemp or Marijuana Plants

 The source of Delta 8 varies depending on the state’s legal status of marijuana.
 Hemp plants and marijuana are the two main sources.

 The legality of Delta 8 products can depend on state laws regarding medical marijuana and the THC levels in the products.
 Most places have extremely low THC limits.
 We’re talking about under 1 percent THC, with some states opting for a cap of as low as 0.3 percent.
 In such a case, hemp would be the only source that could work, so Delta 8 products will be hemp-derived.

 Aside from the issue of sourcing and legality, Delta 8 derived from marijuana is generally considered equally effective as Delta 8 derived from hemp.